govuk-one-login/txma-ticf-integration/README.md

 To run tests against the environment you will need to be authenticated against the environment you wish to run the tests.

-To run the integraton pack which pulls variables from AWS and assumes external services are stubbed you should assume a build account role and run the following:
+To run the integration pack which pulls variables from AWS and assumes external services are stubbed you should assume a build account role and run the following:

 ```shell
 npm run test:integration